equinor/radix-cicd-canary/README.md

 ### Unit tests

-Unit tests can be debugged individually by setting the `BEARER_TOKEN` value in the `env_utils.go` file, and then running debug on each unit test.
+Unit tests can be debugged individually by setting the `BEARER_TOKEN` value in the `env_utils.go` file, and then running debug on each unit test